ices-eg/wg_WGEEL/Misc/data_call_2025/LV_JD_done.md

 * 75 and 442 new values updated in the fish and metric tables
 * 226 and 904 new values inserted in the fish and metric tables
 * RE-RAN UPDATE: 8 and 81 new values updated in the fish and metric tables
+* RE_RAN UPDATE 2nd time after issue with capping to 83 rows was found:  75 and 442 new values updated in the fish and metric tables

 ## Annex 3